Lucia's Blog: 2020-03-08

 "For as through the one man’s disobedience, the many were made sinners, even so through the obedience of the One the many will be made righteous" (Romans 5:19).

-The book of Romans says nothing about a corrupt nature, yet they say that man by nature is always finding himself entirely "depraved" of the holiness or sanctity that is required in the Law of God.
-They also claim that man is inevitably inclined to do evil and therefore under just condemnation, without defense or excuse.
+The book of Romans says nothing about a corrupt nature, yet they say that man by nature always finds himself entirely "depraved" of the holiness or sanctity required in the Law of God.
+They also claim that man is inevitably inclined to do evil and, therefore, under just condemnation, without defense or excuse.
 This is what their church creeds and manuals state.
 It is disturbing to say, but many of my brethren buy into this false teaching to one degree or another.
 What these don’t want to accept is that Eve’s biggest problem was listening to Satan.

 "But I am afraid that, as the serpent deceived Eve by his craftiness, your minds will be led astray from the simplicity and purity of devotion to Christ" (2 Corinthians 11:3).